MikeRatcliffe/Recipes/recipes/roast-turkey.md

 Cooking Times:

 1. Cook a high welfare bird for 25 - 30 mins per kilo, standard 35 - 40 mins per kilo.
-Mine was 5.6kg and took about 3hrs 10 mins.
+Mine was 5.
+6 kg and took about 3hrs 10 mins.
 2. If cooking upside down, cook for 1 hour and then turn the right way (breast up) and cover with foil again.
 3. About 1 hour before the end of cooking, remove the foil and baste the turkey with the pan juices.
 15 - 20 minutes before the end of cooking add the parma ham.
 4. To check it’s done, pierce into the thick part of the turkey breast or thigh with a knife or skewer.
 If the juices run clear, it's done.